mike182uk/alfred-switch-audio/README.md

 ## Installation

 Download the latest version of the workflow from [here](https://github.com/mike182uk/alfred-set-audio-device/releases).

+When you import the workflow into Alfred, the import screen will display a list of Workflow Variables that are available to the workflow:
+  - `SwitchAudioSource_path` - The path to the `SwitchAudioSource` binary
+  - `jq_path` - The path to the `jq` binary

+Modify these variables if you have these binaries installed elsewhere (run `which SwitchAudioSource` / `which jq` to get the correct path).

 ## Usage